flyfirstmars/spring-ai-workshop/docs/session-02.md

 ## 2. Five Foundational Workflow Patterns

-These patterns compose like software design patterns—master each in isolation before combining.
+These patterns compose like software design patterns; master each in isolation before combining.

 ### 2.1 Prompt Chaining